rhoitjadhav/battery-notifier/README.md

 # Battery-Notifier

 This project aims to notify the user when the battery levels are below low and high.
-The ideal low and high battery levels are 40 and 80 respectively, so that user don't need to check the battery percentage whenever he/she wants, a user can simply rely on this application.
+The ideal low and high battery levels are 40 and 80 respectively, so that user don't need to check the battery percentage, a user can simply rely on this application whenever battery is charged or at low levels.

 ## Requirements